ibm-cloud-docs/databases-for-mongodb/howto-pitr.md

 In a [disaster recovery](#x2113280){: term} scenario, this process might not be successful. {{site.data.keyword.databases-for-mongodb}} EE Point-in-time Recovery (PITR) Offline Restore skips the AppDB snapshot and restores the earliest snapshot possible.
 The Offline Restore option ensures data availability and system resilience in a case where the snapshot method doesn't work as expected.

+### Point-in-time Recovery (PITR) Offline Restore through the UI
+{: #pitr-offline-restore-cli}
+{: ui}

+Initiate an Offline Restore through the {{site.data.keyword.cloud_notm}} Dashboard just as you would for a standard PITR.
+Choose the third Point-in-time recovery option.

+The point-in-time-recovery timestamp must be formatted as follows: `%Y-%m-%dT%H:%M:%SZ`.
+{: important}

 ### Point-in-time Recovery (PITR) Offline Restore through the CLI
 {: #pitr-offline-restore-cli}
 {: cli}